 Not too strong, not too weak…

 Coffee was once Turkey's most popular drink, but when it became scarce and expensive after World War I, tea took over.
 Now Turks are among the world's top tea consumers, and making it is an art.
 The samovar holds hot water, while strong tea brews in a kettle above it.
 The hot water is used to dilute the tea to each drinker's preference – strong, (koyu), medium (tavsan kani), or weak (acik).
 Your tea will be just right, like the views from Boztepe Hill.

-Please proceed pier side and look for our GoBe Representative with the displayed logo sign.
+Please proceed pier side and look for our tour representative with the displayed logo sign.

 Expect dense traffic conditions in Trabzon.
-Participants need to watch their step at all times in order to avoid injuries.
-Due to the nature of this tour, it is not recommended for persons who have difficulties in walking, climbing, and/or managing steps.
-Ataturk's House is closed on Mondays
+Travelers need to watch their step at all times in order to avoid injuries.
+Due to the nature of this tour, it is not recommended for travelers who have difficulties in walking, climbing, and/or managing steps.
+Ataturk's House is closed on Mondays.

-Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk approximately 2 miles over varying uneven terrain including cobblestone surfaces, steep inclines, and steps.
+Due to the nature of this tour, it is not recommend for travelers using walkers or wheelchairs.
+Travelers must be able to walk approximately 2 miles over varying uneven terrain including cobblestone surfaces, steep inclines, and steps.

 Cultural, Scenic, Walking Tour, Bus Tour

 Tour Participation Requirements

 This experience is rated moderate.
 Full participation may require extended periods of walking over even and uneven surfaces, steep terrain and/or water activity in a slight current.
 There may be steps, inclines, cobblestone surfaces, and extended periods of standing.
 Participants with physical limitations should take this into account.